HLS ECLSS Research & Design

 The system is principally concerned with three key metabolic outputs in the cabin atmosphere: heat, moisture (exhaled and perspired), and carbon dioxide (CO2).
 These outputs will quickly move their associated parameters outside the range of environmental requirements if the ventilation system does not transport them out of the cabin and to their respective revitalization subsystems.

-My focus during this semester of work was on doing a set of CFD studies to verify the cabin flow requirement and validate the system that was designed.
+My focus was developing a robust CFD study to verify the design of the ventilation system against the cabin flow requirement.
 This included fan sizing, inlet and outlet register size, shape, orientation, and location, and supporting equipment and ductwork layout.
-These studies also sought to characterize the system’s ability to transport heat in the cabin atmosphere.

-• Inlets defined as velocity (early studies) or mass flow (later studies)
+• Inlets defined as velocity or mass flow

 • Outlets defined as zero pressure